SmithWillSuffice/ohanga-pai/content/blog/78_normanator_disinvertigation.md

 page to see what Mike Norman had to say about the recent dis-inversion of the yield curve.
 Below I’ll attempt a mini synopsis, and finish with my take on the story.
-Let me emphasize: no one should bother paying any attention to me, especially not the “paying” but.
+Let me emphasize: no one should bother paying any attention to me, especially not the “paying”.
 But if this amuses you, delights you, or motivates you to get into macroeconomic justice activism, then my job is well done.
 (This is not Millennial Gen false modesty and fake absurdist self-deprecation, it is just fact, since my expertise is in physics.)

-Actually, I am going to invert this essay, and start with my take on the situation, then after go through the terminology and the dynamics a bit.
+Actually, I am going to invert this essay, and start with my take on the situation, then afterwards go through the terminology and the dynamics a bit.
 (Non-technical, no math.
 Apologies to the nerds.)
 The challenge is to offer a decent honest "explainer" using only cartoons.
 This is an art, and I'm no Rembrandt at it, and my pencil is just words and letters, but I hope I find